Sonic the Hedgehog: Gameplay

 The Sonic series is characterized by speed-based platforming gameplay.
 Controlling the player character, the player navigates a series of levels at high speeds while jumping between platforms, fighting enemies and bosses, and avoiding obstacles.
 The series contains both 2D and 3D games.
 2D entries generally feature simple, pinball-like gameplay—with jumping and attacking controlled by a single button—and branching level paths that require memorization to maintain speed.
 Meanwhile, 3D entries tend to be more linear in design, feature various level objectives, different movesets, and allow players to upgrade and customize the playable character.
 Games since Sonic Unleashed have blended 2D and 3D gameplay, with the camera shifting between side-scrolling and third-person perspectives.

 One distinctive game mechanic of Sonic games are collectible golden rings spread throughout levels, which act as a form of health.
 Players possessing rings can survive upon sustaining damage, but the rings are scattered and the player has a short amount of time to re-collect some of them before they disappear.
 Collecting 100 rings usually rewards the player an extra life.
 Rings have other uses in certain games, such as currency in Sonic '06, restoring health bars in Sonic Unleashed, or improving statistics in Sonic Riders.
 Levels in Sonic games feature elements such as slopes, bottomless pits, and vertical loops.
 Springs, springboards, and dash panels are scattered throughout and catapult the player at high speeds in a particular direction.
 Players' progress in levels is saved through passing checkpoints.
 Checkpoints serve other uses in various games, such as entering bonus stages.
-Some settings, most notably Green Hill Zone, recur throughout the series.
+Some settings, particularly Green Hill Zone, recur throughout the series.

 The series contains numerous power-ups, which are held in boxes that appear throughout levels.
 An icon indicates what it contains, and the player releases the item by destroying the box.
 Common items in boxes include rings, a shield, invincibility, high speed, and extra lives.
 Sonic Colors introduces the Wisps, a race of extraterrestrial creatures that act as power-ups.
 Each Wisp has its own special ability corresponding to its color; for instance, yellow Wisps allow players to drill underground and find otherwise inaccessible areas.
+Since Sonic Rush, most Sonic games have featured "boosting", a mechanic that immediately propels Sonic forward at top speed when activated.
+While boosting, Sonic can smash through objects, destroy enemies instantly, or access different level paths.
+This requires players to react to forthcoming obstacles quickly; Sonic Unleashed introduced side-stepping and drifting maneuvers to allow players to maintain speed.
+Boosting is limited by a gauge that the player can fill with rings or Wisps.